PershingSquare/devito/docs/source/download.rst

 If your objective is to contribute to and develop for Devito, the recommended way would be to use the included conda environment that also installs an appropriate C compiler along with all the bells and whistles we felt were necessary when developing for Devito.
 Please install either Anaconda_ or Miniconda_ using the instructions provided at the download links.
-Devito requires Python3 (3.6 up to 3.10 in current CI).
+Devito requires Python3 (3.6 to 3.10 currently supported).

 To install Devito, including examples, tests and tutorial notebooks, follow these: